Bedfordale

 Educational attainment in Bedfordale aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 18.8%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 13.2%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.4%).
-Vocational credentials are prevalent, with 43.1% of residents aged 15+ holding them, including advanced diplomas (12.0%) and certificates (31.1%).
-Educational participation is high at 28.5%, with 10.3% in primary education, 9.2% in secondary education, and 3.5% pursuing tertiary education.
+The area's university qualification rate is 18.8%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 13.2%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.4%).
+Vocational credentials are prevalent, with 43.1% of residents aged 15+ holding them - advanced diplomas at 12.0% and certificates at 31.1%.

-Educational participation is notably high, with 28.5% of residents currently enrolled in formal education.
+Educational participation is high, with 28.5% of residents currently enrolled in formal education.
 This includes 10.3% in primary education, 9.2% in secondary education, and 3.5% pursuing tertiary education.

 Frequently Asked Questions - Education